kaantanidir/YouTube-Trending-Google-Trends-Viral-Prediction_fullproj/README.md

 # Predicting Short-Term Popularity Growth of YouTube Trending Videos Using Platform Metrics and Machine Learning

+## Abstract
+This project investigates whether external search interest data from Google Trends can improve the prediction of short-term popularity growth of YouTube trending videos.
+Using publicly available YouTube Trending data enriched with Google Trends search interest scores, we apply exploratory data analysis, statistical hypothesis testing, and machine learning models to evaluate the contribution of external signals.

 ## 1. Overview & Motivation

 YouTube is one of the most influential media platforms in the world.
 Videos sometimes go “viral” in a very short time, but it is not always clear which factors drive this rapid popularity.